boyahou/boyahou.github.io/_pages/about.md

 I am a 4th year PhD student with the Department of Electrical and Computer Engineering, University of Illinois, Urbana-Champaign.
 I am very fortunate to be advised by [Prof. Subhonmesh Bose](http://boses.ece.illinois.edu/).
 Prior to this, I received Master of Engineering in Electrical and Computer Engineering from University of Illinois, Urbana-Champaign in December 2019 and BS in Electrical and Computer Engineering from Zhejiang University in March 2019.
-My research interests are in the areas of data-driven learning and control, with a focus on applications to electric power grid and electrified transportation.
+My research interests are in the areas of data-driven learning and control, in single/multi-agent setting, with a focus on applications to electric power grid and electrified transportation.